Home/ Blog/ Preventive Care/

 An older senior woman looks sad though blinds-6.jpeg

 In stage four of Alzheimer’s, symptoms of the disease become increasingly apparent.
 Individuals at this stage are likely to suffer from increased confusion and forgetfulness more frequently.
+At this stage, people may not be able to manage bills, finances, medical appointments, grocery shopping, and other more complex activities of daily living.
 They may forget same-day events or experience difficulty completing simple arithmetic.
 The person may find it increasingly harder to socialize while experiencing increased confusion and changes in their thinking.
 As a result, they may begin to withdraw and isolate themselves from friends and loved ones.

 • Difficulty with simple math